JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Catch-Me-If-You-Can.md

   - Chloe Ann
 crew:
 orchestra:
-Genres:
+genres:
   - Musical
   - Comedy
   - Crime
-Description: "Step into the jet-setting shoes of Frank Abagnale Jr., a charming con artist who bluffs his way through life and leaves dazzled victims in his wake.
+description: "Step into the jet-setting shoes of Frank Abagnale Jr., a charming con artist who bluffs his way through life and leaves dazzled victims in his wake.
 This high-flying musical spectacle chronicles the true story of an audacious young imposter with a knack for forgery and elusion."
 photos:
 - photo: 2024-Catch-Me-If-You-Can-2.webp
   photo_attr: